 Seller: CitiRetail, Stevenage, United Kingdom

 Hardcover.
 Condition: new.
 Hardcover.
 Mathematical Modeling of Physical Systems provides a concise and lucid introduction to mathematical modeling for students and professionals approaching the topic for the first time.
 It is based on the premise that modeling is as much an art as it is a science--an art that can be mastered only by sustained practice.
 To provide that practice, the text contains approximately 100 worked examples and numerous practice problems drawn from civil and biomedicalengineering, as well as from economics, physics, and chemistry.
 Problems range from classical examples, such as Euler's treatment of the buckling of the strut, to contemporary topics such as silicon chipmanufacturing and the dynamics of the human immunodeficiency virus (HIV).
 The required mathematics are confined to simple treatments of vector algebra, matrix operations, and ordinary differential equations.
 Both analytical and numerical methods are explained in enough detail to function as learning tools for the beginner or as refreshers for the more informed reader.
 Ideal for third-year engineering, mathematics, physics, and chemistry students, Mathematical Modeling of PhysicalSystems will also be a welcome addition to the libraries of practicing professionals.
 The aim of this text is to provide the student or professional with an introduction to the topic in an easily understood student friendly manner.
 It is based on the premise that modelling is as much art as it is science and that mastering the art can only be achieved by sustained practice.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Seller Inventory # 9780195153149

 Quantity: 1 available